 Clients Dealing with Insolvency and/or a Liquidity Crisis

-Recently, Tom represented Zacky Farms, the largest poultry processor in the State of California, in its chapter 11 case.
+Tom also represented Zacky Farms, the largest poultry processor in the State of California, in its chapter 11 case.
 Through a sale and confirmed chapter 11 plan, the company was transferred to one of the branches of a complicated family ownership structure.
 The result saved over 700 jobs.
 Every other potential buyer for the business intended to close the business and convert the poultry processing facilities to warehouse space.

-In one of Tom's recent cases, Tom represented the Official Committee of Unsecured Creditors in the Blue Earth, Inc. Chapter 11 case, which involved a heated plan confirmation dispute with the primary secured creditor and ultimately a beneficial resolution for the Unsecured Creditors (Approx. 40 to 50% distribution).
+Tom represented the Official Committee of Unsecured Creditors in the Blue Earth, Inc. Chapter 11 case, which involved a heated plan confirmation dispute with the primary secured creditor and ultimately a beneficial resolution for the Unsecured Creditors (Approx. 40 to 50% distribution).
 The plan preserved the debtor's net operating losses for the benefit of the secured creditor who in return funded the payments to the unsecured creditors.

 Trustees and Receivers

 Tom has long represented many of the top trustees/receivers in Northern California in large and complex cases.
 He recently confirmed a plan and liquidated a closed landfill in Roseville California for Russ Burbank, its Chapter 11 Trustee.
 He presently also represents the Plan Administrator in the largest Ponzi scheme ($120M in losses) originating in the Sacramento area.